Sultan's Game on Steam - User reviews, Price & Information

 Sultan's Game is a rpg, simulation and adventure game developed by Double Cross and published by 2P Games.

-Released on March 30th 2025 is available on Windows and MacOS in 4 languages: English, Simplified Chinese, Japanese and Traditional Chinese.
+Released on March 30th 2025 is available on Windows, MacOS and Linux in 4 languages: English, Simplified Chinese, Japanese and Traditional Chinese.

 It has received 21,870 reviews of which 20,637 were positive and 1,233 were negative resulting in an impressive rating of 9.2 out of 10. 😍